mattleung10/G-CLEF_Fiber_Lab/README.md

-# G-CLEF Fiber Lab Code
+# G-CLEF Fiber Lab
 This repository contains code for the <b>[G-CLEF](https://gclef.cfa.harvard.edu/) Fiber Research Laboratory</b> at the [Center for Astrophysics | Harvard & Smithsonian (CfA)](https://cfa.harvard.edu/).

 ## Introduction

-During the 2021-2022 school year, I completed a co-op/gap year research internship at the [Center for Astrophysics | Harvard & Smithsonian (CfA)](https://cfa.harvard.edu/), where I worked on [G-CLEF (GMT-Consortium Large Earth Finder)](https://gclef.cfa.harvard.edu/), a precision [radial velocity](https://en.wikipedia.org/wiki/Doppler_spectroscopy) echelle spectrograph which will be the first light instrument for the [Giant Magellan Telescope (GMT)](https://giantmagellan.org/).
+During the 2021-2022 school year, I completed a co-op/gap year research internship at the [Center for Astrophysics | Harvard & Smithsonian (CfA)](https://cfa.harvard.edu/), where I worked on [G-CLEF (GMT-Consortium Large Earth Finder)](https://gclef.cfa.harvard.edu/), a precision [radial velocity (RV)](https://en.wikipedia.org/wiki/Doppler_spectroscopy) echelle spectrograph which will be the first light instrument for the [Giant Magellan Telescope (GMT)](https://giantmagellan.org/).
 G-CLEF will search for and characterize Earth-like exoplanets.

 The project I worked on within G-CLEF was a prototype <b>optical fiber mode scrambler</b> which agitates the fibers feeding the spectrograph from the GMT, in order to mitigate a phenomenon called modal noise which is detrimental to exoplanet detection.
 There are two parts to this project:
 1) Designing and building a Fiber Characterization Station (FCS) which is used to determine certain metrics of optical fibers